qingkaikong/blog/31_data_science_20_questions/README.md

 	Here are the ones I use most:
 	* **[matplotlib](http://matplotlib.org/gallery.html)**, most powerful and flexible package that can plot nice figures.
 A lot of the figures I generated for the papers are from it.
-	* **[pandas](http://pandas.pydata.org/)**, is not only an analysis tool, but the plotting capbility is also really great.
+	* **[pandas](http://pandas.pydata.org/)**, is not only an analysis tool, but the plotting capability is also really great.
 	* **[Seaborn](https://stanford.edu/~mwaskom/software/seaborn/examples/)**, I use it mostly for the quick nice plot style.
 Since the new matplotlib added the different styles, I guess I will use it less.
 	* **[Bokeh](http://bokeh.pydata.org/en/latest/)**, a very nice interactive plot package.
 I usually use it to generate the html interactive file for easily passing around.
 	* **[Basemap](http://matplotlib.org/basemap/users/examples.html)**, this is what I usually use for plotting maps.
 	* **[cartopy](http://scitools.org.uk/cartopy/docs/latest/gallery.html)**, a nice package for quick map plotting.
 	* **[folium](https://github.com/python-visualization/folium)**, my favorite interactive map plotting package built on top of [leaflet](http://leafletjs.com/).

-	Here are some more nice package, I occassionally use.
+	Here are some more nice package, I occasionally use.
-	* **[geoplotlib](https://github.com/andrea-cuttone/geoplotlib)**, a toolbox for visualizaing geographical data and making maps.
+	* **[geoplotlib](https://github.com/andrea-cuttone/geoplotlib)**, a toolbox for visualizing geographical data and making maps.
 	* **[mpld3](http://mpld3.github.io/)**, another interactive plotting package that built on top of D3.
 	* **[pygal](http://pygal.org/en/stable/index.html)**, another interactive plotting package.
 It can output figures as SVGs.
 	* **[ggplot](http://ggplot.yhathq.com/)**, plot based on R's ggplot2.